top of page

 HAIR AND MAKEUP

 This is the ONE part of the wedding day that consistently runs off schedule.
-Tell your makeup/hair stylists that you need to be ready 30 minutes earlier than you actually do.
-Then we'll be on time!
-Also, it's a great idea to use your hair and makeup trial for your engagement session.
-That way, you can see how the makeup looks on camera to make sure you love it for your wedding day!
+Tell your makeup/hair stylists that you need to be ready 30 minutes earlier than you actually do and be sure you, your bridal party, and the hair and makeup stylists know exactly how many people they'll be doing in advance.
+Throwing in an extra person last minute can add on serious time and put you behind schedule super easily.

 VEIL WEIGHTS